24,588 IVF Pregnancies

-In vitro fertilization refers to a procedure where the woman's eggs are removed from her ovaries and fertilized with the man's sperm outside the body, in a laboratory.
+IVF refers to a procedure where the woman's eggs are removed from her ovaries and fertilised with the man's sperm in a laboratory.
 The embryos formed are then put back into the uterus to achieve a pregnancy.

 IVF was initially offered to patients with bilateral tubal block.
-Today, its indications include mild to moderate male factor, couples who are unable to conceive after first and second line procedures like ovulation induction (OI) and intra-uterine insemination (IUI), patients with endometriosis, Poly Cystic Ovarian Syndrome who have not conceived with routine treatment and those with unexplained infertility.
+Today, its indications include mild to moderate male factor infertility, couples who are unable to conceive after first and second line procedures like ovulation induction (OI) and intra-uterine insemination (IUI), patients with endometriosis, Polycystic Ovarian Syndrome (PCOS) who have not conceived with routine treatments and those with unexplained infertility.
 IVF is also the treatment option for couples requiring donor oocytes.

-These depend on your and your partner's age and history.
-These include : basic evaluation mentioned in Infertility Assessment above.
+These depend on you and your partner's age and medical history.
+These include basic evaluation mentioned in infertility assessment above.
 In addition, we will also advise routine blood reports to check your physical fitness.
-Extra tests, to check hormone levels or determine ovarian reserve maybe advised as required.
+Extra tests to check hormone levels or determine ovarian reserve maybe advised as required.

-In the Long Protocol - You will given injections from the 21st day of the previous menstrual cycle.
-You will need to come back on the second or third day of your next menstrual cycle to start the actual ovarian stimulation.
+In the Long Protocol, you will be given injections from the 21st day of the previous menstrual cycle.
+You will need to come back on the 2nd or 3rd day of your next menstrual cycle to start the actual ovarian stimulation.

-A vaginal ultrasound examination is conducted at regular intervals to assess the response of injections on your ovaries.
+A vaginal ultrasound examination is conducted at regular intervals to assess the response of the injections on your ovaries.
 If the response is poor, there is a possibility that your doctor might advise you to cancel the IVF cycle.
-This will be a joint decision between yourself and your doctor.
+This will be a joint decision between you and your doctor.

 This is given to trigger the final maturation of the eggs and make them ready for collection, which happens about 34 to 36 hours later.

 Eggs are removed from the ovaries under general anaesthesia, with the help of transvaginal sonography.
-The procedure takes 15-30 minutes and the number of eggs collected will depend upon your response to the injections.
-You can go home approximately 2 to 3 hours after the procedure.
+The procedure takes 15-30 minutes and the number of eggs collected will depend on your response to the injections.
+You can go home approximately 2-3 hours after the procedure.
 Occasionally one could have some vaginal spotting and some abdominal discomfort, but this settles in a day or two.

 Usually, a fresh semen sample is collected on the day of ovum pick-up (egg collection).
-Some men find it difficult to produce a semen sample on request, so it may be collected at home/elsewhere and brought to the centre within 30 minutes of collection.
-Generally, to produce the best sample, abstinence of three to five days is recommended and lubricants should not be used.
-However, if a fresh sample cannot be produced on the same day or if the husband is not available on the day of egg collection, a previously frozen sample can also be used; in fact we encourage you to have a semen sample frozen for this eventuality.
+Some men find it difficult to produce a semen sample on request, so it may be collected elsewhere and brought to the centre within 30 minutes of collection.
+Generally, to produce the best sample, abstinence of 3-5 days is recommended and lubricants should not be used.
+However, if a fresh sample cannot be produced on the same day or if the husband is not available on the day of egg collection, a previously frozen sample can also be used.
+In fact we encourage you to have a semen sample frozen for this eventuality.

-This is performed two or three or five days after egg collection.
-The day of embryo transfer and the number of embryos to be transferred will be discussed with you.
+This is performed 2,3 or 5 days after egg collection.
+The day of the embryo transfer and the number of embryos to be transferred will be discussed with you.
 In this procedure the embryo is transferred through the cervix into the uterus via a thin, soft plastic tube guided by sonography.
 After the transfer, you will be given a course of medication to support the luteal phase.

 If there are excess good quality embryos, it is possible to freeze them for a later use.